 The gatehouse probably was built in two stages.
 Initially, it was likely an ordinary hole in the extended section of the defensive wall.
 A massive buttress (probably crowned with a turret or a defensive porch), flanked it from the north-west direction.
 In the next, still medieval stage, the space between the buttress and the defensive wall was enclosed in the form of the foregate.
 Behind it, there was a two-story gatehouse with a basement, covered with a gable roof with four dormers.
 Before the foregate, the road led through a timber drawbridge, connecting with the outer ward.
 In its area, the entrance to the bridge was secured with a four-sided gate tower and a palisade.

 The eastern building was a two-storey construction, covered with a gable roof.
-Its external façade was reinforced with characteristic four buttresses.
+Its external façade was reinforced with several characteristic buttresses reaching the crown of the wall.
+Due to its location near the corner of the courtyard, the northern bay of the building was probably curved and connected with the gatehouse.
 In front of the eastern building there was a wooden bath with a stove.

 Until today only the corner Mouse Tower (its name refers to the legend of the king eaten by mice, who tried to look for shelter in the tower) and a fragment of the wall coming to it from both sides have survived.
 Currently, it is a tourist attraction of Kruszwica and a viewpoint.
 Recently, a wooden bridge leading to the castle was erected, and work is also being carried out to make the basements of the southern wing accessible.

 Dzieduszycki W., Maciejewski M., Małachowicz M., Zamek Kruszwicki, Kruszwica 2014.